Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-In addition, there are substantial obstacles such as oversize windows, doorways, fireplaces, televisions, built-ins and odd wall angles.
-To help clear the air on this subject we’ve put together informative tips when planning your room to fit your lifestyle.
+In addition, there are substantial obstacles such as oversized windows, doorways, fireplaces, televisions, built-ins, and odd wall angles.
+To help clear the air on this subject, we’ve put together informative tips when planning your room to fit your lifestyle.

 2. Establish Focal Points

-In a family room, seating is usually facing the television which has become an additional focal point.
-Similarly, artwork, light fixtures or an accent wall can constitute a minor focal point.
+In a family room, seating usually faces the television, which has become an additional focal point.
+Similarly, artwork, light fixtures, or an accent wall can constitute a minor focal point.
 Plan the layout to take advantage of those types of features.

 3. Let the Rugs Be Your Guide

 Consider using an area rug as a guide for furniture placement.
-Most furniture groupings will easily fit on an 8 x 10 foot rug.
-Once you’ve placed the rug in the room start arranging furniture on the rug.
-In a living room the front two feet of your sofa and chairs should at least be on the edge of the rug to anchor the layout.
+Most furniture groupings will easily fit on an 8x10 rug.
+Once you’ve placed the rug in the room, start arranging furniture on the rug.
+In a living room, the front two feet of your sofa and chairs should at least be on the edge of the rug to anchor the layout.

 4. Select Seating

-In a living room, family room or great room begin with a sofa or sectional and a couple of comfy armchairs.
-If your living room is small an apartment size sofa with track or recessed arms is the perfect choice to create open space and clean lines.
-In an open space, an oversize chubby sofa will create proper proportion and scale.
+In a living room, family room, or great room, try to begin with a sofa or sectional and a couple of comfy armchairs.
+If your living room is small, an apartment-sized sofa with a track or recessed arms is the perfect choice to create open space and clean lines.
+An oversized chubby couch will create proper proportion and scale in an open space.

 Choose chairs depending on how you tend to use them.
 A modern recliner is great for viewing movies or television.
 A club chair works well for reading and conversation.
-If you read, view and entertain in one room incorporate a mix of seating styles.
+If you read, view, and entertain in one room, incorporate a mix of seating styles.
 Accent or occasional seating is perfect for communal spaces.
-Benches, accent chairs or poufs add color, texture and personality to a room.
-While they're seldom used by family members you can place them around the room for additional guest seating.
+Benches, accent chairs, or poufs add color, texture, and personality to a room.
+While family members seldom use them, you can place them around the room for additional guest seating.

 5. Embrace Balance and Harmony

 Symmetry is a key concept when dealing with furniture placement.
-Equilibrium equates to order, stability and harmony while creating a visually pleasing room.
-In oddly shaped rooms finding balance may not be as easy.
-If the furniture seems lopsided try using wall art, decorative accessories and lighting to help create an even distribution of visual weight.
+Equilibrium equates to order, stability, and harmony while creating a visually pleasing room.
+In oddly shaped rooms finding a balance may not be as easy.
+If the furniture seems lopsided, try using wall art, decorative accessories, and lighting to help create an even distribution of visual weight.

 6. Consider Traffic Flow

-There’s nothing worse than a room that overloaded with furniture.
-Each room needs an ample space to in order to move through the room and into adjacent spaces.
-As a rule of thumb, allow approximately three feet for ease of traffic flow.
+There’s nothing worse than a room that is overloaded with furniture.
+Each room needs ample space to move through the room and into adjacent spaces.
+As a rule of thumb, allow approximately three feet to ease traffic flow.

-If your furniture is situated on an area rug use the distance around the perimeter of the rug as a pathway to easily move through the space into to the next room.
+If your furniture is situated on an area rug, use the distance around the rug's perimeter as a pathway to easily move through the space into the next room.
 Within a seating group, traffic patterns can be slightly narrower.
 Allow at least 24 inches between chairs and 18 inches in between the sofa and coffee table.